Amazon Staffers Think The NYC Headquarters Was Scrapped To Save Jeff Bezos From Media Spotlight During Divorce

 The company announced this week that it would no longer be building the massive campus it had planned for the Queens neighborhood of Long Island City, which was expected to bring in 25,000 jobs in exchange for $3 billion in state and local tax breaks.
 The plan had come under intense fire from local politicians who saw the tax giveaway as too steep and costly for the city.

-“After much thought and deliberation, we’ve decided not to move forward with our plans to build a headquarters for Amazon in Long Island City, Queens,” Amazon said in a statement (via the New York Post).
+“After much thought and deliberation, we’ve decided not to move forward with our plans to build a headquarters for Amazon in Long Island City, Queens,” Amazon said in a statement, via the New York Post.

 The statement seemed to allude to pressure from activists and left-leaning politicians, the report noted, but some insiders at the company believe there was an ulterior motive to the abrupt cancellation.
 In the weeks since the second headquarters was announced, Amazon founder Jeff Bezos has become a fixture of the tabloid news circuit for his relationship with Lauren Sanchez and impending divorce from his wife of 25 years.